uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/dft.rst

                  definition of any configuration parameter or its associated value, for any instance of a ``descriptor`` class.
          * -     ``descriptor::set_value``
-           -     A member function to
+           -     Member functions to
                  :ref:`set (writable) configuration parameters<onemkl_dft_descriptor_set_value>`
                  for any instance of a ``descriptor`` class.
          * -     ``descriptor::get_value``
-           -     A member function to
+           -     Member functions to
                  :ref:`query configuration parameters<onemkl_dft_descriptor_get_value>`
                  from any instance of a ``descriptor`` class.
          * -     ``descriptor::commit``